Skip to Content

 Your hair will appear to be much longer than it once did after the treatment is complete.

 Straight perm has its roots in Japan and is different from other kinds of relaxers in the chemicals used.
-Results last four to six months as long as you do not use much heat to style your hair during that period.
+This process is permanent on the treated hair and will not wash out.
+You will need to touch up the roots every 4–6 months as your natural hair grows in.

 If you are still undecided between the different types of hair perms, check in with your local hair salon.
 Your stylist will discuss which option is best for you based on what you want for your hair.
 But what if you have got a bad perm?
 Don’t worry; you can fix a bad perm without even cutting your hair.